G-Core/gcore-videoplayer-js/packages/player/docs/api/player.playbackrate.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Allows changing the playback speed of the video.
+PLUGIN that allows changing the playback speed of the video.

 **Signature:**